 In 2009, I took SIT’s TESOL’s course in Bangkok.
 The month long intensive course was wonderful because the instructors were quality, and my classmates and I got along really well.
-We were a diverse group from India, Cambodia, France, Belgium, Mexico, the US and Thailand (not including our instructors who hail from Romania, South Africa and Australia).
-I wanted to stay in Bangkok but I had ties in Chiang Mai, so after the course I moved here.
+We were a diverse group from India, Cambodia, France, Belgium, Mexico, the US and Thailand (not including our instructors who hailed from Romania, South Africa and Australia).
+I wanted to stay in Bangkok, but I had ties in Chiang Mai, so after the course I moved there.

-At the time I was very concerned about the way I looked.
+At the time, I was very concerned about the way I looked.
 Would Thai schools want an English teacher that looked kohn Thai?
 A fellow classmate who stayed in Bangkok and who is also an American Asian couldn’t find work and was convinced this was due to our Asian looks.
-We all know that Thailand is a culture heavily slanted towards outward appearances, and I understood that English teachers needed to not only dress, but look the part.
+Thailand is a culture heavily slanted towards outward appearances, and I understood that English teachers needed to not only dress, but look the part.

 Soon after, I was called in.
-One teacher was out with his second case of dengue, then another had an accident, and before I knew it I was taking over her class midway through the term and was offered a position.
-I’ve been at the same school, the lovely language school, ever since.
+One teacher was out with his second case of dengue, then another had an accident, and before I knew it, I was taking over her class midway through the term and was offered a position.
+I ended up teaching there for about 3-4 years.

 I’ve seen this time and time again, where something happens to a teacher and a position opens.
 Expats are a transient bunch of birds, so be patient if you have found a place that you are interested in.

 Also, I’ve been teaching overseas since 2010 and I can honestly say, I’ve met many Asian Americans along the way.
 The school I mentioned in Thailand ended up hiring two other Asian Americans after me.
 I have a childhood friend who has taught in Japan and Taiwan.
 And now I’m teaching in Cambodia where I am with other Asian American teachers, as well.